-While you could spend weeks enjoying the city, here is the perfect 3 days in Seattle itinerary to give you the best experience you can have during your visit.
+While you could spend weeks enjoying the entire city, here is the perfect 3 days in Seattle itinerary to give you the best experience you can have during your visit.

 Seattle, nicknamed the “Emerald City,” is about as green as you would expect its nickname to imply.

 Like Ireland, Seattle benefits from many days of precipitation that leave it vibrant and green at any time of year.